MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/space-planning.md

 This template combines Workplace Analytics data with your team size, workspace capacity, and the distances between the floors and the buildings to generate floor plans with recommended seating.

-* [Interaction](#create-an-interaction-file): This is a Workplace Analytics group-to-group query that includes meeting and email activity for insight into current work and collaboration patterns.
+* [Interaction](#create-an-interaction-file) - This is a Workplace Analytics group-to-group query that includes meeting and email activity for insight into current work and collaboration patterns.
-* [Space capacity](#create-a-space-capacity-file): This file includes details about the maximum capacity for the workspace.
+* [Space capacity](#create-a-space-capacity-file) - This file includes details about the maximum capacity for the workspace.
-* [Distance](#create-a-distance-file): This file includes details about the walking distances in a unit you specify, such as minutes or meters that can be estimates, between floors or buildings.
+* [Distance](#create-a-distance-file) - This file includes details about the walking distances in a unit you specify, such as minutes or meters that can be estimates, between floors or buildings.
-* [Team size](#create-a-team-size-file): This file includes details about the number of employees in each team in your organization.
+* [Team size](#create-a-team-size-file) - This file includes details about the number of employees in each team in your organization.

 This template combines the data in these files and generates a table that shows where to seat people in the specified floor plan.